rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 When dealing with label-fields with a limited number of different labels, its common to assign a unique color to each label, thus distinguishing the different tissue structures in the rendering.
 That's where the color-file in [today's dataset](https://bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/nac_brain_atlas.zip) comes in.
 Color-files or tissue-lists are very common in segmentations.
 Typically stored in a CSV format, they're simply a list where each label index is mapped to the tissue name and optionally an RGB color.
 The color-file in this dataset follows a very simple format like this:

 ```
-0,background,0,0,0,0
-2,white_matter_of_left_cerebral_hemisphere,245,245,245,255
-4,left_lateral_ventricle,88,106,215,255
+0,background,0,0,0
+1,white_matter_of_left_cerebral_hemisphere,245,245,245
+2,left_lateral_ventricle,88,106,215
+3,temporal_horn_of_left_lateral_ventricle,88,106,215
 ...
 ```

-The first integer is the label index in the same way it appears within the image data.
-This is then followed by the name of that tissue and four integer values between `0` and `255` for the RGBA where the 'A' is supposed to represent opacity but as you may see in the file the 'A' is constantly '255' so we'll have to deal with opacity ourselves later.
+The first integer is the label index, the same way it appears within the image data.
+That is followed by the name of that tissue and three integer values between `0` and `255` for the RGB color.

 While we could simply read-in that data with the `readlines` method of Python's built-in [`file` class](https://docs.python.org/2/library/stdtypes.html#file-objects) let's do so using the [`csv`](https://docs.python.org/2/library/csv.html) Python package instead:

 ```
+import csv
 fid = open(filenameColorfile, "r")
 reader = csv.reader(fid)

-dictRGBA = {}
+dictRGB = {}
 for line in reader:
-    dictRGBA[int(line[0])] = [float(line[2])/255.0,
+    dictRGB[int(line[0])] = [float(line[2])/255.0,
                              float(line[3])/255.0,
-                              float(line[4])/255.0,
-                              float(line[5])/255.0]
+                             float(line[4])/255.0]
 fid.close()
 ```

 The above snippet is really very simple and warrants very little explanation.
-All we do is loop through each entry read from the colorfile and create a dictionary `dictRGBA` where the index-label acts as the `key` and the `value` is a list with the RGB color assigned to that tissue.
+All we do is loop through each entry read from the colorfile and create a dictionary `dictRGB` where the index-label acts as the `key` and the `value` is a list with the RGB color assigned to that tissue.

 Note that we're skipping the tissue name and more importantly that we're 'normalizing' the color values to a value between `0.0` and `1.0` as this is the range that VTK expects.
 At this point we're ready to define the 'color function' in VTK:

 ```
 funcColor = vtk.vtkColorTransferFunction()

-for idx in dictRGBA.keys():
+for idx in dictRGB.keys():
     funcColor.AddRGBPoint(idx,
-                          dictRGBA[idx][0],
-                          dictRGBA[idx][1],
-                          dictRGBA[idx][2])
+                          dictRGB[idx][0],
+                          dictRGB[idx][1],
+                          dictRGB[idx][2])
 ```

 As you can see we first create a new [`vtkColorTransferFunction`](http://www.vtk.org/doc/nightly/html/classvtkColorTransferFunction.html) under `funcColor`, which allows us to create that label index-color map we discussed previously.
-Then we simply loop through all keys in the `dictRGBA` dictionary created prior, i.e., all label indices, and use the `AddRGBPoint` method to add a point with that label index and the matching RGB color.
+Then we simply loop through all keys in the `dictRGB` dictionary created prior, i.e., all label indices, and use the `AddRGBPoint` method to add a point with that label index and the matching RGB color.

 > The [`vtkColorTransferFunction`](http://www.vtk.org/doc/nightly/html/classvtkColorTransferFunction.html) is a function which includes interpolation routines in order to define in-between colors should these be required by the volume mapper.
 Thus, while we've defined given colors for given label indices, this value can return in-between colors as well by interpolating between the pre-defined points.
 As volume rendering involves plenty of interpolation the pixel in the rendering will most likely have values in between those defined by the label indices.
 This is were the transfer function comes in and hides that complexity.

 #### Scalar opacity function
 Now that the color-function has been defined we need to define a scalar opacity function.
-This will work in a similar manner with the difference that we'll use it to simply match each label to an opacity value.
+This will work in a similar manner with the difference being that we'll use it to simply match each label to an opacity value.

 > The reason we're calling this a 'scalar' opacity function is that it will assign a given opacity to all pixels with a certain value, i.e., all pixels within the same label in our case will have the same opacity.

 However, as we don't have any pre-defined opacity values for the different tissues let's set all opacities to the single value `volOpacityDef` which was defined in the *Options*:

 ```
-funcOpacity = vtk.vtkPiecewiseFunction()
+funcOpacityScalar = vtk.vtkPiecewiseFunction()

-for idx in dictRGBA.keys():
+for idx in dictRGB.keys():
-    funcOpacity.AddPoint(idx, volOpacityDef if idx<>0 else 0.0)
+    funcOpacityScalar.AddPoint(idx, volOpacityDef if idx<>0 else 0.0)
 ```

 Note that the opacity function is defined through the [`vtkPiecewiseFunction`](http://www.vtk.org/doc/nightly/html/classvtkPiecewiseFunction.html) as it simply defines a 1-1 map.
 Also notice the usage of the `AddPoint` method to add new points.

-What's you should pay attention here is the fact that we're assigning an opacity of `0.0` to the label index `0`.
-What this means is that we're making background entirely invisible (otherwise we'd just see one massive blackish block around our rendering).
+What's you should pay attention to here, is the fact that we're assigning an opacity of `0.0` to the label index `0`.
+What this means is that we're making the `background`, i.e., the black empty space around the segmentation, entirely invisible (otherwise we'd just see one massive blackish block around our rendering).

 Now this is the part where volume rendering becomes cumbersome.
 What we did above, i.e., dumbly assign a fixed opacity to all labels will not result in a particularly pretty rendering.
 Normally, we would have assigned low opacity values to the outmost tissues and higher values to the innermost ones, thus allowing us a clear view of what's inside.
 This is the 'art' part of volume rendering and what you should play around with if you want to get sexy renderings out of the process :).

 #### Gradient opacity function
 At this point we have both the color-function and the scalar opacity-function settled.
-Having these we could jump straight into defining some basic volume properties and then onto volume rendering.
+Having these, we could jump straight into defining some basic volume properties and then onto volume rendering.
 However, I wanted to bring your attention to one more function you can define for even sexier rendering results.

-As stated above, the scalar opacity function simply assigns an opacity value per pixel-intensity, or to simplify in our case, tissue.
+As stated above, the scalar opacity function simply assigns an opacity value per pixel-intensity, or in our case label-index.
 However, that typically results in rather homogeneous looking renderings where the outer tissues dominate the image (unless hidden with a low opacity value).

 Here's where gradient opacity functions come into play.
 Through such a function we map the scalar spatial gradient, i.e., the degree at which the scalar changes through space, to an opacity multiplier.
 These gradients tend to be small while 'traveling' through a homogeneous region, e.g., within a tissue, while they became larger when crossing between different tissues.
-Thus through such a function we can make the 'inside' of tissues rather transparent while making the boundaries between tissues more prominent, giving a clearer picture of the entire volume.
+Thus, through such a function we can make the 'inside' of tissues rather transparent while making the boundaries between tissues more prominent, giving a clearer picture of the entire volume.

 Here's the more or less arbitrary function I've defined in this case: